dandls/htesim/README.md

 ```

 ## Example
-The following code immitates Setup A of Nie and Wager (2020)
+The following code imitates Setup A of Nie and Wager (2020)
 ```r
 # Initialize manual for data generating process
 # Functions for treatment effect, prognostic effect and treatment propensity